Callistemon pallidus 'Best Blue'

 Fokienia hodginsii DJHC 182

-Rare native of China and Vietnam, this form collected by Dan Hinkley, a tree to 75 to 100 ft tall or so in its native habitat, in cultivation reaching 25 ft in a reasonable amount of time.
+Extremely rare native of China and Vietnam, this form collected by Dan Hinkley, a tree to 75 to 100 ft tall or so in its native habitat, in cultivation reaching 25 ft in a reasonable amount of time.
 This member of the cypress family has lovely sprays of red-tinted foliage, often silvery underneath.
-A pretty addition to any moist situation with carefully drainage in dappled light to full sun.
+A pretty addition to any moist situation with careful drainage in dappled light to full sun.
 Not to be missed.
-Frost hardy to 0F, USDA zone 7.
+Frost hardy to a little over 10F, USDA zone 8.

 Forsythia suspensa ssp. sieboldii